Xitee1/ESP32-cam-webserver-improved/README.md

 - Improved performance
 - Doesn't get burning hot
 - Control the LED with a webhook
+- Wifi-Autoreconnect
+- Static IP
+- The red LED is flashing whilst starting or whilst lost WiFi signal.

 ## Removed
 - Face recognition